 “Adds to the atmosphere.”
 Isolde shoved her beehive up in back, and pulled her black cloak tighter around her against the autumn chill.

-“So she killed Stanley, right?”
+“So Betty killed Stanley, right?”
 Isolde said as she got in.

 Alice closed the door and walked around to the driver’s side, and Ethan stepped out of the darkness in front of her.